IIIF/cookbook-recipes/recipe/0540-link-for-opening-multiple-canvases/index.md

 The Annotation will target the `id` of the two Canvases we want to compare and contain a reference to the two Manifests as shown in the example:

-{% include content-state-viewers.html iiif-content="annotation.json" viewers="" %}
+{% include content-state-viewers.html iiif-content="annotation.json" %}

 {% include jsonviewer.html src="annotation.json" %}